-- The situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - They are convinced that a direct report is the only way to ensure the pupil's safety. - The concern relates to the Headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the Headteacher, in which case contact must be made with the LADO and the Trust Safeguarding Lead). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Safeguarding Lead directly with their concerns. - 5.12 At the Academy we are working in partnership with Suffolk Constabulary and Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
-In order to achieve this, Suffolk Multi-Agency Safeguarding Hub will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
-On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
-All information sharing and resulting actions will be undertaken in accordance with the Suffolk Joint Agency Protocol for Domestic Abuse - Notifications to Schools.
-We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
+- the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
+This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Head of Safeguarding directly with their concerns/CADS.